tuvaergun/learnxinyminutes-docs/ruby.html.markdown

 case grade
 when 'A'
-  puts "Way to go kiddo"
+  puts 'Way to go kiddo'
 when 'B'
-  puts "Better luck next time"
+  puts 'Better luck next time'
 when 'C'
-  puts "You can do better"
+  puts 'You can do better'
 when 'D'
-  puts "Scraping through"
+  puts 'Scraping through'
 when 'F'
-  puts "You failed!"
+  puts 'You failed!'
 else
-  puts "Alternative grading system, eh?" end
+  puts 'Alternative grading system, eh?' end
+#=> "Better luck next time"

+# cases can also use ranges
+grade = 82
+case grade
+when 90..100
+  puts 'Hooray!'
+when 80...90
+  puts 'OK job'
+else
+  puts 'You failed!'
+end
+#=> "OK job"

 # Functions